 Finding The Right Tenants

-Just like you would screen tenants for a single-family house or an apartment rental, it is important to carefully screen potential tenants for your mobile home in Southern California and Central Ohio.
+Just like you would screen tenants for a single-family house or an apartment rental, it is important to carefully screen potential tenants for your mobile home in Ohio and California.
 Perform background and credit checks as necessary to make sure you are letting the right people move into the home.
 Many landlords outsource this step to professional screening companies.
 The cost upfront can save you thousands over the long-term.
 With more and more Americans looking for affordable housing, the perception of mobile homes is changing.
 People are choosing to spend their money on experiences vs. stuff, so having a smaller home simply makes sense for many people.
 As the small home trend continues to prove, you don’t need a large space to have a beautiful home.
 In today’s market, more and more tenants are opening their minds to the idea of living in a mobile home rental.

 Different Types of Repairs